Publishing policy

 SHARING OF DATA, MATERIALS AND SOFTWARE

-The Nordic Society Oikos mandates authors to make freely available any data used in their publication.
-When re-using datasets, these should be cited in the reference list.
+The Nordic Society Oikos mandates authors to make freely available all data and metadata, custom written code (simulations and non-standard statistical analyses), and bespoke software necessary for fully replicating the analyses in accepted articles.
+When re-using datasets, these should be mentioned in the data availability statement and cited in the reference list.

 DATA AVAILABILITY

-If authors did not collect data themselves, but used another source, this source should be cited in the reference list.
-Authors who have questions or difficulties with the policy, or readers who have difficulty accessing data, are encouraged to contact the Managing Editor.
+If authors did not collect data themselves, but used another source, this source must be mentioned in the data availability statement and the data set(s) cited in the reference list.
+Authors who have questions regarding the policy, or readers who have difficulty accessing data, are encouraged to contact the editorial office of the journal.

 NSO journals will not consider manuscripts for which the following factors influence the ability to share data:

-• Guidance on data repositories.
 The NSO encourages that authors comply with field-specific standards for preparation and recording of data and select repositories appropriate to their field, for example deposition of microarray data in ArrayExpress or GEO; deposition of gene sequences in GenBank, EMBL or Dryad.
-Authors are encouraged to select repositories that meet accepted criteria as trustworthy digital repositories, such as criteria of the Centre for Research Libraries or Data Seal of Approval.
+Authors are encouraged to select repositories that meet accepted criteria as trustworthy digital repositories, such as criteria of the Centre for Research Libraries or CoreTrustSeal.
 Large, international databases are more likely to persist than small, local ones.
 Authors should not use repositories with licensing policies that are more restrictive than CC-BY.

 AVAILABILITY OF MATERIALS